Updated for December 2016

-*This list is continuously updated and applies to Netflix US.
+*This list is continuously updated and applies to scariest movies on Netflix US.
 Not every film listed might still be streaming or available in other Netflix regions such as the UK, Canada, and Australia.

 However, even with the abundance of horror sequels, B-movies, and low level releases, every once in a while there are some true horror gems that make their way onto Netflix.
 While they're not loved by every horror fan, they managed to rise in popularity and gain some pretty high viewer ratings.

 With this list, we will focus on the best scariest horror movies streaming on Netflix.
 These selections were chosen out of personal preference and Netflix viewer ratings.
 I'm sure they won't resonate with everyone and some might disagree, but none of these films have a Netflix rating lower than 3 stars.
 That in itself is pretty impressive, especially for the horror movie section.
 Here are our best scary movies on Netflix you much check out right now!

 Best Horror Movies On Netflix In December 2016

 3. The Den (2013)

 If you're a fan of found-footage horror, The Den is a good choice for you.
 Although it can be slow to start, don't give up on this film.
 The ending alone is worth giving this one a shot.
 It's bleak, unnerving, and definitely leaves you with something to think about.